obitodarky/Reps-Events-Mobile/README.md

   </a>
 </p>
 <h1 align="center">
- Mozilla Reps App Starter Guide
+ Reps Events Mobile
 </h1>

-Here is the Startup Guide for the  Mozilla Reps App.
-This starter will help to install  the main flutter configuration files along with the brief introduction to Mozilla Reps mobile application.

 ## 📝 Description

    reps.mozilla.org data on mobile

-## 🚀 Quick start
+## 🚀 Installation Guide

 1.  **Install Flutter on your machine**

-    install flutter by selecting the operating system on which you are installing Flutter:
+    Install flutter by selecting the operating system on which you are installing Flutter:

     [Flutter installation tutorial](https://flutter.dev/docs/get-started/install)

+    To check if you have flutter installed along wtih proper necesarry SDKs installed run `flutter doctor`

+ 2. **Clone the Repo**

+    To clone this repository, run `git clone https://github.com/obitodarky/Reps-Events-Mobile.git` Then run `cd Reps-Events-Mobile`